MikkelValdemar/PanelCheck-MacOS/README.md

 -   Download this repository
 -   Unzip and place the folder somewhere meaningful on your computer
 -   When you want to open the program first time, you will *NOT* be able to doubleclick.
-Use **Finder** to direct to the folder with the program, and then cmd+click on the icon.
-Then you will be prompted with this window where you hit enter.
+Use **Finder** to direct to the folder with the program, and then hold the `control` button and click on the icon.
+Click `Open`.
+You will then be prompted with a pop-up window where you click `Open` again.
+You might have to repeat the proces twice.

 From now on you will be able to simple double-click on the program to get it running.